-Morning light glitters on the open water.
+Morning light glitters on the water.
 The beach is heating up fast.
 Carl Cole squints at joggers and sunbathers.
-At the far end he can see a motorboat, just anchored.
-Cole feels his jaw tighten.
+When he spots a motorboat at the far end, his jaw tightens.
 Four boaters and an off-leash dog are heading straight for the nest of an American Oystercatcher.

-Oystercatchers could be in peril in the Carolinas — they aren't producing as many chicks here as elsewhere.
-In this particular estuary, they nest just once or twice each year.
-If people or dogs scare the birds off their nest, the eggs will likely fry in the sun.
-Grabbing his hat, Carl Cole begins trotting up the beach as fast as he can.
+Oystercatchers aren't producing as many chicks in the Carolinas as they do elsewhere.
+In this estuary, they nest just once or twice each year.
+If people or dogs scare the adults off this nest, their eggs will likely fry in the sun.
+Grabbing his hat, Carl begins trotting up the beach as fast as he can.

 The fascinating overlap of habitats, plus a view of the Morris Island Lighthouse, make this a tremendously popular spot.
-But the narrow high-tide beach puts visitors on a collision course with birds that nest in both the wrack and the dunes.
+But the narrow high-tide beach puts visitors on a collision course with birds that nest in the dunes and on the wrack.

-These birds include American Oystercatchers, whose Atlantic populations have seen a century of decline but are now increasing slightly due to conservation efforts.
-They also include Willets and Wilson's Plovers, which are in trouble as well.
+These birds include American Oystercatchers, whose Atlantic populations are now increasing slightly after a century of significant decline.
+They also include Willets and Wilson's Plovers, which continue to decline.

-All three species face threats that are typical for coastal birds, including overfishing, habitat loss, and human disturbance.
-Due to these and other challenges, shorebird and seabird populations worldwide have declined 70 percent in the last few decades.
+All three species face typical threats for coastal birds, including overfishing, habitat loss, and human disturbance.
+Due to these and other challenges, global shorebird and seabird populations have dropped 70 percent in the last few decades.

 Saving a Nest

-To help arrest these declines, Audubon South Carolina recruits Shorebird Stewards for Folly Beach and for Dewees, Kiawah, Seabrook, Hunting, and Harbor Islands.
+To help arrest these declines, Audubon South Carolina recruits volunteers for Folly Beach and for Dewees, Kiawah, Seabrook, Hunting, and Harbor Islands.
 Carl Cole is a particularly faithful volunteer.

-Rushing along the beach that day, Cole could see the boaters approaching the oystercatcher nest.
-Their energetic young spaniel raced forward, nose down.
-Gauging the distance Cole realized — there’s no way I’ll get there before they do.
+Rushing along the beach that day, Carl could see the boaters approaching the oystercatcher nest.
+Their black spaniel raced forward, nose down.
+Gauging the distance, Carl realized — there’s no way I’ll get there before they do.

 Then, something remarkable happened.
-Approaching Cole was a friendly young man he’d met an hour before.
-They’d talked at length about threats to birds.
-“No worries,” the young man said, grinning from ear to ear.
+Approaching Carl was a young man he’d met an hour before, who'd asked many questions about threats to the birds.
+“Look!” the fellow said, pointing down the beach.
 “I told ‘em about you.
-Look!
-They’re heading back to the boat now to leash their dog.”
+They’re heading back to the boat to leash that dog.”

 Sure enough, that’s exactly what happened.
 And once the nest was saved, the boaters asked Cole to tell them all about the birds.